CSR performance 2023

 3.0 %

-he Group employs 9133 people with disabilities, an increase of 37% since 2015, a positive outcome of programmes in place for several years.
-The Group has therefore met its target of raising the number of employees with disabilities by 1 percentage point between 2015 and 2022, from 3% to 4.4% of the workforce, and is targeting 4.5% by 2025.
+The Group employs 5 145 people with disabilities, or 4.2%, including 2 968 in France (*).
+It has exceeded its target of raising the number of employees with disabilities by 1 percentage point between 2015 and 2023, and is still working towards achieving its target of 4.5% in 2025.

 Trusted partner